 Several times during the show, Dr. Bull tells his assistant, “I hate attorneys” and claims that attorneys are the enemy.
 He not only dislikes them, but he also distrusts them (to the point he even steals an attorney’s watch to put a tracking device on it).

 Is this accurate or Bull?
-Complete Bull
+Complete Bull.

 Consultants work alongside attorneys every day, and while we can’t speak for everyone, we enjoy not only the work we do, but the people we work with.
 If that weren’t true, we wouldn’t be doing it.
 Moreover, because consultant work falls within the attorney work-product privilege, it is important that consultants and attorneys are candid with one another and open in their communications about the goals and strategies that drive the litigation.
-(Indeed, one thing the shows “gets right” is the need to have the attorney present during witness preparation sessions between the consultant and the witness.)
+(Indeed, one thing the show “gets right” is the need to have the attorney present during witness preparation sessions between the consultant and the witness.)
 Ultimately, the most effective consultants are those who are members of the trial team, and working together on the same page is essential.

 Is Trial Consulting Ethical?